Miniature Yorkshire Terrier

 Their small size does make them more sensitive to the cold, giving you the perfect excuse to dress them up in the cutest coats and sweaters or keep them cuddled up in your lap on a chilly day.

-While the Yorkie does have a projected lifespan of 12-16 years, there are some common health issues
+While the Yorkshire dog breed does have a projected lifespan of 12-16 years, there are some common health issues

-to be aware of in the breed that are related to bone, eye, and dental disorders.
+to be aware of in this breed that are related to bone, eye, and dental disorders.

 The bone related conditions referred to are Patella Luxation and Legg-Calve-Perthes, both of which can be heriditary or result from